Courses

 Fall, Spring.

-ENGL4801 Advanced Narrative Writing
+ENGL 4801 Advanced Narrative Writing

-This course is intended for narrative writing students who have completed ENGL 3820 or ENGL 3830 and wish to refine their writing.
+This course is intended for narrative writing students who have completed ENGL 3820 and wish to refine their writing.
 It may include significant reading and discussion, explorations of form and technique, completion of writing assignments and prompts, and workshop peer review of student work.
 In addition to the instructor's assigned writing requirements, students may work on longer-form narrative writing projects.

 Full details for ENGL 4801 - Advanced Narrative Writing